TheOdinProject/curriculum/foundations/html_css/css-foundations/the-cascade.md

 }
 ~~~

 This example shows the same thing.
-Even though rule 2 is using a child combinator (`>`), this does not change the specificity value.
+Even though rule 2 is using a child combinator (`>`), which will be discussed in more detail in the lesson [Advanced Selectors](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-advanced-selectors), this does not change the specificity value.
 Both rules still have two classes so they have the same specificity values.

 ~~~css
 /* rule 1 */